Design history · Contemporary Japanese identity

 Rakuten identity

-Global identity refresh for Rakuten, the Japanese e-commerce group, delivered as the company extended its international holdings across shopping, banking, travel and messaging services.
-Samurai Inc. produced a magenta wordmark with a custom 'R' logotype, designed to scale across the group's portfolio without per-brand localisation.
-The commission is one of relatively few large-scale consumer-technology rebrands of the 2010s to originate from a non-Western studio.
+Global brand-symbol redesign for Rakuten, the Japanese e-commerce group, rolled out from 2018 as the company unified its international holdings across shopping, banking, travel and messaging services.
+Samurai Inc. produced a crimson wordmark with a custom 'R' logotype, designed to scale across the group's portfolio without per-brand localisation.
+Sato has served as Rakuten's chief creative director through the rollout, one of the few large-scale consumer-technology rebrands of the period to originate from a non-Western studio.

-Rakuten global identity (Samurai Inc., 2014). · Official Rakuten press release (June 26, 2018) showing the new global brand logo and selected service logos designed by Kashiwa Sato; 180.3 KB high-quality JPEG from corporate announcement. · Museum editorial
+Rakuten global brand symbol (Samurai Inc., 2018). · Official Rakuten press release (June 26, 2018) showing the new global brand logo and selected service logos designed by Kashiwa Sato; 180.3 KB high-quality JPEG from corporate announcement. · Museum editorial

 Tsutaya Daikanyama facade